I own nothing.

 "Harry?
 Yes, of course, Harry too."
 Dumbledore replied quickly, too quickly.

 James was about to agree when he noticed the twinkle in Dumbledore's eye.
 It made him feel a bit unsettled as he recognized that look.
 He had witnessed it a number of times while watching Dumbledore interrogate prisoners.
 James never knew how but through this look Dumbledore could manipulate even the most iron-willed of prisoners to do exactly as he wished.
 He swallowed hard; until then, he had never thought Dumbledore would ever try to manipulate his own people.
-A sudden realization that this may not have been Dumbledore's first attempt at manipulating him led to him glaring angrily at the Headmaster of Hogwarts.
+A sudden realization that this may not have been Dumbledore's first attempt at influencing him led to James glaring angrily at the Headmaster of Hogwarts.

 "Leave Dumbledore, I will become the Head of House.
 Lily and I will take the boys to Potter Cove and we will be safe."
 James gestured towards the door stiffly.
-He was not going to let the old wizard manipulate his family.

 Dumbledore sighed and moved towards the door.
 As he opened the door, Dumbledore turned.
 "Forgive me, James, I only wanted to help."
 With that Dumbledore exited the home and disappeared with a pop.